 Related article: Do LED Light Strips Use a Lot of Electricity?

 Summer vacation patterns work the opposite way.
 If you’re home more, you’re using more.
-But if you actually leave for vacation, you might see relief.
+But if you leave for vacation, you might see relief.
 Though forgetting to adjust your thermostat before a week-long trip can mean you’re cooling or heating an empty house, which is basically throwing money out the window.

 Weather extremes also force equipment to work harder.
 A furnace or AC unit struggling through unusually harsh conditions uses more power to achieve the same result.
 When your heating system can barely keep up with a polar vortex, it’s running constantly instead of cycling on and off efficiently.